petalframework/petal_components/UPGRADE_GUIDE.md

 NOTE: If you are supplying your own colours, they will require keys for different shades.

-In your `app.scss` you need to import the default Petal Components CSS:
+In your `app.css` you need to import the default Petal Components CSS:

 ```css
 @import "tailwindcss/base";